chengcui2021/youtubeintro/README.md

 ### 2. Build and start the Docker containers

-Make sure you have a `.env.local` file for your environment variables as mentioned earlier.
+Make sure you have a `.env` file for your environment variables as mentioned earlier.

 Now, you can run the following commands to start the application with Docker: